dotnet/msbuild/documentation/design/interactive-package-references.md

 It is inspired by the golang modules design - where a standalone dependency (module) has a pointer to it's source location as a first-class citizen within the ecosystem (go.mod) and the relation between the source codes and runtime dependecy is unambigously guaranteed by the compiler.

-The feature is envisioned to be facilitated via [`SourceLink`](https://learn.microsoft.com/en-us/dotnet/standard/library-guidance/sourcelink) repository metadata, [`PE headers`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.portableexecutable.peheaders?view=net-7.0) metadata, in-memory switching between `PackageReference` and `ProjectReference` and possibly verification of proper outputs (for `deterministic build` enabled projects).
+The feature is envisioned to be facilitated via [`SourceLink`](https://learn.microsoft.com/en-us/dotnet/standard/library-guidance/sourcelink) repository metadata, [`PE headers`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.portableexecutable.peheaders?view=net-7.0) and pdb metadata ([`MetadataReader`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.metadata.metadatareader)), in-memory or persistent switching between `PackageReference` and `ProjectReference` and possibly verification of proper outputs (for `deterministic build` enabled projects).

 # User scenarios